 Additionally, collecting a list of interested emails, known as lead generation, not only serves as a sales tool but also as a way to build a community for your brand.
-Travellers are naturally open to meeting new people and going through new experiences, so they’re more likely to engage with other travellers and interact with competitions, forums, questionnaires, and events that your tourism business initiates.
+Travellers are naturally open to meeting new people and going through new experiences, so they’re more likely to engage with other travellers and interact with competitions, forums, and questionnaires, and events that your tourism business initiates.
 MailChimp is the most popular email marketing platform, it’s easy to use and it offers a free plan which allows you to send emails to 2000 contacts.
 You can always upgrade to a more advanced plan based on the number of contacts on your mailing list.

 7. Blog Regularly

 Video marketing has the ‘wow’ factor and the charming appeal to show fun activities.
 However, that doesn’t mean travellers are not avid readers.
 From first-time travellers to seasoned ones, travellers want to be knowledgeable.
 When you are deep into the day to day of running a business, it’s easy to forget that you are an authority on what you do.
 You’re the expert on all things travel.
 Sharing your experience is the best way to make people trust you.